Corcovado: Attractions

-Notable past visitors to the mountain peak include Charles Darwin, Pope Pius XII, Pope John Paul II, Alberto Santos-Dumont, Albert Einstein, Diana, Princess of Wales, and General Sherman, among others.
+Notable past visitors to the mountain peak include Charles Darwin, Pope Pius XII, Pope John Paul II, Alberto Santos-Dumont, Albert Einstein, Diana, Princess of Wales, General Sherman, and Karl Pilkington.
 An additional attraction of the mountain is rock climbing.
 The south face had 54 climbing routes in 1992.
 The easiest way starts from Parque Lage.

 Geology

 The peak of Corcovado is a big granite dome, which describes a generally vertical rocky formation.
 It is claimed to be the highest such formation in Brazil, the second highest being Pedra Agulha, situated near the town of Pancas in Espírito Santo.

 References in Brazilian culture

 Corcovado is considered an icon of Brazilian culture.
-Corcovado is a 1960 bossa nova song and jazz standard by Antônio Carlos Jobim whose lyrics draw on images of the hill.
+"Corcovado" is a 1960 bossa nova song and jazz standard by Antônio Carlos Jobim whose lyrics draw on images of the hill.
 Corcovado has also been referenced in other artistic works (e.g. the lyrics of Ben Harper, literary works, films, etc.).